activatedgeek/blog/site/contents/meta/info/about.md

 For a formal background, see my [CV](https://u.perhapsbay.es/cv).

-I maintain a knowledge base.
-Read my [knowledge organization philosophy](/kb/knowledge-base-organization-philosophy).
-More generally, a good place to start is [here](/kb) or check out some of the recently updated pages.
+I maintain a [knowledge base](/kb).
+Read my [knowledge organization philosophy](/kb/knowledge-base-organization-philosophy). or check out some of the recently updated pages.

 <LatestPages />

+I also have an [RSS Feed](/rss.xml) that you can subscribe to.
+[The Database of Everything](/db) is otherwise the exhaustive list.